fasiha/hugo-site/content/post/co-housing.md

 ![Co-dinner, in *Happy*](co-housing.jpg)

 Even my single or childless friends would agree that it sounds quite pleasant, even after incorporating all potential downsides that one’s grownup mind raises.
+Two families in the last two days have told me how they don’t really cook—I can’t blame them.
+It’s a huge burden on one’s time and energy budget, and doing it takes serious commitment because outsourcing health to corporations is bad for your bank account and for your health.
+Co-housing serves as a complement to other ways to meet the time/energy/money budget, through a holistic rethinking of how dwellings work and how people live.
+It could greatly reduce the costs of cooking, and even growing one’s own food.

 ---